The Cuckoo Compass

-We take 1% of each bill and use it to help get the internet to places it’s needed most, like conflict zones, natural disaster sites and developing communities.
+Which is why we take 1% of each bill and use it to help get the internet to places it’s needed most, like refugee camps, natural disaster sites and even communities in the UK.
 And you choose which project you'd like to support.

-The United Nations declared in 2016 that access to the internet is a basic human right.
-We believe the internet is as important as water, food and energy.
+In 2016 the United Nations declared that access to the internet is a basic human right.
+We believe access to the internet is as important as water, food and energy.
 In Europe, 87 per cent of households enjoy internet access, while that figure is only 18 per cent in Africa.

 Help medical centres